MarkBind/markbind/docs/userGuide/reusingContents.md

 <div class="indented">

-{{ icon_example }} Suppose you have a fragment file `content-fragment.md` and you want to include some pages from it in another site `course`.
-But you don't want to show the content of `content-fragment.md` as a page in the course site.
+{{ icon_example }} Suppose you have a fragment file `content-fragment.md` and you want to include it in some pages of the site `course` without rendering `content-fragment.md` as a page.

 ```
 C:/course/